DataDog/datadog-for-vscode/README.md

 - [**Code Delta**](#code-delta) to more accurately map observability data to your files in VS Code.

+- [**Static Analysis**](#static-analysis) to detect and fix problems even before you commit changes.

 ## Requirements

-- **A Datadog account**: The extension requires a Datadog account.
+- **A Datadog account**: Most features require a Datadog account.
 If you're new to Datadog, go to the [Datadog website][datadog] to learn more about Datadog's observability tools and sign up for a free trial.

+- **VS Code Git**: The extension works better when VS Code Git integration is enabled.
+You can make sure that the integration is enabled by looking into the `git.enabled` setting.

 ## Code Insights